alaahd/consensys-frontend-test/README.md

 # Process

 Fork the repository into your account.
-Once your code is ready, send a pull-request to this repository and we will review it.
+Once your code is ready, send a pull-request to this repository and we will review it, you can also provide instructions how to run the applicaiton.

 # Requirements

 - HTML5
 - React 15+
 - React router 4
+- Using noSQL database to write/read TODO tasks (ex: mongoDB, AeroSpike, CouchBase)
 - SASS or LESS
 - Unit-tests for the UI and React components (Jest + Enzyme)
 - Must be responsive

 # Bonus
 - Redux or Flux
 - integration-test (one (or more) just in order to show that you know what is it (: )
 - ...
 Impress us!